Kanjoo/Kanjoo/README.md

 - 👋 Hi, I’m @KanjooM
-- 👀 I’m interested in web development
+- 👀 I’m interested in web application development,
-- 🌱 I’m currently learning nodejs, sql and web application security
+- 🌱 I’m honing my skills in databases, servers and the cloud,
-- 💞️ I’m looking to collaborate on web application security
+- 💞️ I’m looking to collaborate on everything Linux, Nodejs and Security!
 - 📫 How to reach me kenangora@gmail.com

 <!---